Mortgages For the First-Time Home Buyer: Ultimate Loan Guide

 Native American Direct Loans (NADLs) offer additional loan opportunities for those who qualify for a VA loan and identify as Native American.
 To qualify, you must be a Native American enrolled in an American Indian tribe or Alaskan Native village that has set a MOU (Memorandum of Understanding) with the VA.

-These private entities buy up mortgages from private lenders across the country, such as ZeroMortgage, and therefore assume that debt-to-be-paid and risk.
+These private entities buy up mortgages from private lenders across the country, and therefore assume that debt-to-be-paid and risk.
 This allows lenders to offer those lower rates without having to assume high risks when someone defaults on their payment.

 In addition to government-backed loans that provide low rates, you’ll find various programs and options designed to help first-time home buyers with down payments and low rates.